-On a recent road trip with my best friend, I came to a surprising realization.
-Though we've known each other for years, though we live together, though we spend all day texting and all night gabbing, there's still plenty we don't know about each other.
+On a recent road trip with my best friend, I came to a surprising realization: we've known each other for years, we live together, we spend all day texting and all night gabbing, and yet there's still plenty we don't know about each other.
 Somewhere in the midst of constant interaction and communication, we have failed to connect all the dots.
 There are things you can ask your best friend that will make your bond stronger — for instance, though I know that my best friend likes to watch old episodes of Seinfeld when she's sad, I don't know the right things to stay after she gets in a fight with her mom or gets rejected from a job she applied for.
 It occurred to me that many adult friendships, especially between roommates, can escalate quickly, creating a false sense of intimacy and closeness that takes an extra effort to create something more authentic and honest.

-Whilst stuck in traffic somewhere along the thruway, we cycled through our usual topics: social gossip, celebrity rumors, family drama, relationship woes, financial stress, commentary on the news, and a lot of grunting and moaning regarding the slow pace of traffic.
+Whilst stuck in traffic somewhere along the thruway, my best friend and I cycled through our usual topics: social gossip, celebrity rumors, family drama, relationship woes, financial stress, commentary on the news, and a lot of grunting and moaning regarding the slow pace of traffic.
 Her phone was dead, I was driving so I had mine tucked away, and we were a good three hours out from our destination.
 Without the distraction of mindless Instagram scrolling and without the freedom to leave the car, we decided to play a game of 20 questions that changed the way I approach friendships in my adult life.